 Ladies, do everyone a favor and leave the high heels at home for any event on the beach.
 (Most marquee events are held there.)
 Inevitably, your shoes will be ruined because you'll spend the whole night sinking into the sand — not a good look.
 Sandals are your best option.

-Almost all the events are outdoors this year due to the new safety policies put in place by the festival.
-And with temperatures expected to be in the mid-80s for most of the week, be sure to dress accordingly — it’s going to get hot.
+With temperatures expected to be in the low-80s for most of the week, be sure to dress accordingly because it can get hot inside those tents.
 And don’t forget: The events are rain or shine.
 In other words, no event will be canceled due to weather, and no refunds will be given.

 Now this is important: Do not leave home without an ID to show that you are of age, because someone will ask you for it at some point.
 And don’t forget to bring your ticket!
 No ticket, no entry.
 Period.
 And finally — and maybe most important — bring a stockpile of wet wipes and antacids to the festival, because you will be eating a lot.
 Thank us later.